 Unless extended, a probationary contract period for a tenure-track associate or full professor shall be consistent with the termination date on the associate or full professor's tenure-track employment contract.
 The length of this probationary period shall be set during employment negotiations and shall be no less than four and no more than seven years.
 A tenure decision must be made no later than one year prior to the termination date on the tenure-track employment contract.
 In the case of a start date later than the beginning of the Fall semester, the probationary period will be extended to six years after the beginning of the Fall semester following the appointment.
 A performance evaluation in the form of a Preliminary Tenure Review shall be conducted in the semester that constitutes the midpoint of a candidate's probationary period, normally the sixth semester of tenure-track service at Mines.
-At the instigation of either the tenuretrack associate or full professor or his or her Department Head, and irrespective of length of the probationary period, a Preliminary Tenure Review may be conducted prior to the midpoint of the probationary period with the written approval of the Dean.
+At the instigation of either the tenuretrack associate or full professor or their Department Head, and irrespective of length of the probationary period, a Preliminary Tenure Review may be conducted prior to the midpoint of the probationary period with the written approval of the Dean.
 The process for a Preliminary Tenure Review is described in paragraph 8.1.4 below.

-C. Request for Extension of Probationary Contract Period In the case of serious illness, pregnancy, childbirth, dependent care, or other extenuating circumstances, a tenure-track faculty member may submit a written request to extend the probationary contract period, and additionally, if the requested stoppage occurs prior to Preliminary Tenure Review, postpone the Preliminary Tenure Review.
+C. Request for Extension of Probationary Contract Period

+In the case of an approved extended leave of absence, a tenuretrack faculty member may submit a written request to extend the probationary contract period, and additionally, if the requested stoppage occurs prior to Preliminary Tenure Review, postpone the Preliminary Tenure Review.

 The request must be submitted to the Department Head and Dean, who will each add their written recommendations and forward the request to the Provost.
-The Provost will consider the request and recommendations and provide his or her decision in writing to the faculty member.
-Leave taken pursuant to Handbook 5, e.g. Sick Leave, Family Medical Leave, Military Leave, Injury Leave, and Military Leave (Sections 5.4.4, 5.4.5, 5.4.11, 5.4.12, and 5.4.13) qualifies for stoppages of the tenure clock that would extend the probationary contract period and, possibly, the timing of the required Preliminary Tenure Review.
-Any such "stops" must be taken in one-year increments.
-However, the faculty member may elect, within six months following his or her return from leave, to have the leave time count as part of his or her probationary period.
+The Provost will consider the request and recommendations and provide their decision in writing to the faculty member.
+Any extensions must be taken in one-year increments.
+However, the faculty member may elect, within six months following their return from leave, to have the leave time count as part of his or her probationary period.
 Such election must be made in writing to the employee's Department Head and must be approved by the Dean.